 What do personal trainers make?
 That’s the burning question I get asked by many who visit this site.

 So you’re certified and you’re ready to step out into the big world of professional fitness.
 That makes it a very relevant consideration.

-Now, it’s fair to recognize that personal training business will continue to grow, it is a burgeoning industry.
+Now, it’s fair to recognize that the personal training business will continue to grow; it is a burgeoning industry.
 The demand for health and fitness products and services has skyrocketed over the last decade.

 People are more conscious about their health and fitness needs, and with that rising awareness comes a demand.

 However, as with any lucrative industry, competition is continuously growing and the market is saturating fast.